DLibatique/LATN102-S20/notes/1-nouns-adjs.md

 *magnī patrēs* ("great fathers"; masculine plural nominative)
 *magnae matrēs* ("great mothers"; feminine plural nominative)

-Because adjective need to match nouns in form, they also decline in gender, case, and number.
+Because adjectives need to match nouns in form, they also decline in gender, case, and number.
 Most adjectives fall into one of two major categories: **1st/2nd declension** and **3rd declension**.
 The former, 1st/2nd declension, includes **2-1-2 adjectives**.
 The latter, 3rd declension, is split into three smaller categories: **three termination**, **two termination**, and **one termination**.
 All four of these categories (2-1-2, 3-, 2-, 1-termination) are described below.

 Note that although an adjective must match its noun in gender, case, and number, it does not necessarily have to match in declension; for example, a 3rd declension adjective can modify a 1st or 2nd declension noun: